Friends of New Germany

-Friends of New Germany (FONG; Die Freunde des Neuen Deutschland, FDND), sometimes called Friends of the New Germany, was an organization founded in the United States by German immigrants to support Nazism and Nazi Germany.
+Friends of New Germany (FONG; Die Freunde des Neuen Deutschland, FDND), sometimes called Friends of the New Germany, was a Nazi organization founded in the United States by German immigrants to support Nazism and Nazi Germany.
 It was succeeded by the German American Bund in 1936.

 History

 Nazis outside of Germany made considerable efforts to establish an American counterpart organization.
 Recruiting commenced as early as 1924 with the formation of the Free Society of Teutonia.

 In May 1933, the Deputy Führer, Rudolf Hess, gave German immigrant and German National Socialist German Workers Party (NSDAP) member Heinz Spanknöbel authority to form an American Nazi organization.
 The result was the creation of the Friends of New Germany in July 1933, although at least one newspaper article from April 1933 discusses their existence and also states that they held a lease which expired in May of that year, indicating that the group existed before the official date.
 An article from the time states that they were mostly German war veterans who supported the current republican government of Germany at the time of writing.
 Colonel Edwin Emerson acted as a spokesman for the group in April of that year, but later denied this in December.
 Colonel Emerson claimed that he had no connection to the German government, despite also being a correspondent for no less than 36 German government-controlled papers.

 Assistance was given to its formation by the German consul in the City of New York.
 The organization took over the membership of two older pro-Hitler organizations in the United States, the Free Society of Teutonia and Gau-USA.
 The new entity was based in New York City, but had a strong presence in Chicago, Illinois.

 The Friends of New Germany was led by Spanknöbel and was openly pro-Hitler, and engaged in activities such as storming the German language newspaper New Yorker Staats-Zeitung with the demand that Nazi-sympathetic articles be published, the infiltration of other German-American organizations, and the use of propaganda to counter the boycott of businesses in the heavily German neighborhood of Yorkville, Manhattan.
 Members wore a uniform, a white shirt and black trousers for men with a black hat festooned with a red symbol.
 Women members wore a white blouse and a black skirt.